ishita48/ishita48/README.md

 <i>MORE PROJECTS WILL SOON BE UPDATED.<i> KEEP LOOKING OUT! <br><br>⚡ **Patent**: Filed an ongoing patent for an Extended Range Electric Vehicle with Dual Battery and Thermally-Aided Regenerative Charging System.<br>

-## 📽️ View My Project Demos by Clicking Below
+## 📽️ View My Project and Demos by Clicking Below

 <table>
   <tr>